Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

 - Mutual Orders: Courts may not issue mutual protective orders unless both parties file and prove abuse independently (Gillespie).

-While both protective and peace orders aim to prevent future harm, Protective Orders are reserved for intimate or familial relationships and offer broader relief, including custody and housing protections.
-Peace Orders serve a wider public, covering harassment and abuse from non-domestic actors.
-Attorneys must carefully assess relationship status, statutory eligibility, and evidentiary burdens before filing.
+While both Maryland protective and peace orders aim to prevent future harm, a Maryland Protective Order is reserved for intimate or familial relationships and offer broader relief, including custody and housing protections as well as financial support.
+A Maryland Peace Order serves a wider public, covering harassment and abuse from non-domestic actors.
+Petitioners must carefully assess relationship status, statutory eligibility, and evidentiary burdens before filing.

-Kamkari Law – Protective and Peace Order Lawyers
+Kamkari Law – Maryland Protective Order Lawyer & Peace Order Attorney

 Serving Montgomery, Frederick, & Howard Counties in Maryland